TheSingingKnight/Cyber-Portfolio/03_Scripting_Automation/Final_Scripts_Security/README.md

 ---

-**Current Status:** Focused on core Python logic maintenance. **May 2026** is dedicated to the development of the Log Ingestion & Parsing Tool as a primary foundational utility.
+**Current Status:** Focused on core Python logic maintenance.
+The development of the Log Ingestion & Parsing Tool as a primary foundational utility has been strategically rescheduled to the **June–August 2026** window to accommodate a heavy international performance cycle.